Wausau, Wisconsin: Demographics

 Location of the Wausau–Merrill CSA and its components:

+The city's suburbs include Schofield, Weston, Mosinee, Maine, Rib Mountain, Kronenwetter, and Rothschild.
 Wausau is the larger principal city of the Wausau–Merrill CSA, a Combined Statistical Area that includes the Wausau metropolitan area (Marathon County) and the Merrill micropolitan area (Lincoln County), which had a combined population of 155,475 at the 2000 census.

 In 1996, a US census estimate found the Hmong people were the largest ethnic minority group in Wausau, with about 11% of the population.